Policies

 8.18.
 The Customer shall bear all the costs of repairing and/or replacing equipment that has been damaged as a result of an unlawful act (including negligence) by the Customer.

-9.1 If the Customer fails to pay for the Services contracted under the terms of this Agreement, ITA PARATUS may suspend the Services immediately after notifying the Customer of the suspension.
+9.1 If the Customer fails to pay for the Services contracted under the terms of this Contract,Internet Technologies Angola, S.A.may suspend the Services immediately after notifying the Customer of the suspension.

-9.2 Whenever the Services are suspended, ITA PARATUS reserves the right to charge the Customer a fee for restoring the Services.
+9.2 Whenever the Services are suspended, Internet Technologies Angola, S.A. reservesthe right to charge the Client a fee for restoring the Services.

 9.3 Suspension of the Services does not release the Customer from its payment obligations under this Agreement.